TritonDataCenter/node-cueball/README.md

 When a client is done with a connection, they must call `handle.release()` to return it to the pool.
 All event handlers should be disconnected from the `connection` prior to calling `release()`.

+### `ConnectionPool#claimSync()`

+Claims a connection from the pool, only if an idle one is immediately available.
+Otherwise, throws an Error.

+Returns an Object with keys:
+ - `handle` -- Object, handle to be used to release the connection
+ - `connection` -- Object, actual connection

 ## Resolver